Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

 4. Any object of $\dmger$ and of $K^b(\chowr)$ possesses an essentially finitely generated field of definition.

 \end{pr} \begin{proof}

-1. This is an immediate consequence of Poincare duality for Voevodsky motives; see Theorem 5.23 of \cite{degdoc}.
+1. This is an immediate consequence of Poincar\'e duality for Voevodsky motives; see Theorem 5.23 of \cite{degdoc}.

-2. Obviously, it suffices to establish the statement for $N=\mgr(P)$, where $P$ is as in the previous assertion; so we treat this particular case.
-Next, recall that motivic cohomology of smooth varieties can be computed as the (co)homology of certain (Suslin or Bloch) cycle complexes, see \S4.2 of \cite{1}.
+2. Obviously, it suffices to establish the statement for $N=\mgr(P)$, where $P$ is as in the previous assertion; consequently, we will now treat this particular case.
+Next, recall that motivic cohomology of smooth varieties can be computed as the (co)homology of certain (Suslin or Bloch) cycle complexes; see Theorem 5.3.14 of \cite{kellyast} (cf. Proposition \ref{pmgc} below).
 Therefore the group in question is a subquotient of a certain group of cycles of $K\perf$-dimension $j-r+l$.
 The result follows immediately.

 3. Easy from Theorem 3.3.1 of \cite{bondegl} (cf. also Corollary 4.18 of \cite{3}).